SCAPE Public Art installs free-to-view contemporary public art in Christchurch city.

 A diverse range of events, including artist talks, workshops and free activities, will take place throughout the six-week Season.

 SCAPE’s Re:ACTIVATE Public Art Development Workshop and Exhibition was launched in 2012.
-The Season 2019 will offer an open call to all aspiring artists (under 18 years old) to have their concept artworks realised and displayed in Hagley Park.
+Young aspiring artists will exhibit as part of Re:ACTIVATE and Season 2019 following an open call (to anyone under 18 years old) to have their concept artworks realised and displayed in Hack Circle.

 Studio 125 Gallery

 Merivale’s contemporary art gallery, Studio 125 Gallery, is on the doorstep of the CBD and open exclusively for the SCAPE Public Art pop-up exhibitions.
 The gallery will celebrate sculptures, paintings, photographs, ceramics and limited editions by artists contributing to this Season of SCAPE.
 All exhibited works are available for purchase.